Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 ## Architecture and use case overview
 Duration: 2

-In this lab we'll be transforming raw Formula 1 data into a consumable form for both BI tools and machine learning pipeline.
-To understand how this data is related, we've included an entity relationship diagram (ERD) of the tables we'll be using today.
+In this lab we'll be transforming raw Formula 1 data into a consumable form for both analytics and machine learning pipelines.
+To understand how our data are related, we've included an entity relationship diagram (ERD) of the tables we'll be using today.

 Our data rarely ever looks the way we need it in its raw form: we need to join, filter, aggregate, etc. dbt is designed to transform your data and keep your pipeline organized and reliable along the way.
 We can see from our Formula1 ERD that if we have a major table called `results` with other tables such as `drivers`, `races`, and `circuits` tables that provide meaningful context to the `results` table.

 You might also see that `circuits` cannot be directly joined to `results` since there is no key.
 This is a typical data model structure we see in the wild: we'll need to first join `results` and `races` together, then we can join to `circuits`.
 By bringing all this information together we'll be able to gain insights about lap time trends through the years.

 **Formula 1 ERD:** <br>
-ERD can also be downloaded for interactive view from [S3](https://s3.console.aws.amazon.com/s3/object/formula1-dbt-cloud-python-demo?region=us-east-1&prefix=Formula1_ERD.svg)
+ERD can also be downloaded for interactive view from [S3](https://formula1-dbt-cloud-python-demo.s3.amazonaws.com/Formula1_ERD.svg)
 <img src="assets/architecture-use-case/Formula1_ERD.svg" alt="F1_ERD" width="600" height="300">

 Here's a visual for the data pipeline that we'll be building using dbt!